Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/hooks/use-app.md

 ## Overview

-`useApp` is a custom React hook that gives access to the user's account and wallet, provides tools to manage ticket redemption and the game.
+`useApp` is a custom React hook that gives access to the user's account and wallet, provides tools to manage ticket creation, redemption and the game.
 It also provides affiliate information.

 {{% hint warning %}}
 **Important:**
-`useApp` must be used within a `BlockLottoProvider` otherwise an error will be thrown.
+`useApp` must be used within a `BlockLottoProvider`.
 {{% /hint %}}

 ## Values & State Variables